 The qualified beneficiary then filed suit against the successor trustee for pre-death accountings from the trust but did not assert a claim for a breach of fiduciary duty.
 Pre-death accountings were not required by the trust.
 Pursuant to Fla.
 Stat. § 736.0813, a trustee is not required to provide trust accountings to qualified beneficiaries while the trust is revocable.
 The statutory duty under this provision of the trust code does not arise until the trust becomes irrevocable.

-The issue presented in Hilgendorf was whether an estate or a beneficiary of a revocable trust created by the decedent may compel the trustee to render an accounting during the decedent’s life, where (i) the trust did not require accountings, (ii) the settlor never requested accountings, and (iii) there was no showing of breach by the trustee.
+The issue presented in Hilgendorf was whether an estate or a beneficiary of a revocable trust created by the decedent may compel the trustee to render a pre-death accounting (an accounting during the decedent’s life), where (i) the trust did not require accountings, (ii) the settlor never requested accountings, and (iii) there was no showing of breach by the trustee.

 Trustee Owes Duties to Beneficiaries of Revocable Trust Once Trust Becomes Irrevocable

 As noted above, the beneficiary seeking the accountings from the successor trustee did not claim that the successor trustee violated or breached the trust during the decedent/settlor’s lifetime.
-The claim, it appears, was for a general right to an accounting for a period of time when the trust was revocable.
+The claim, it appears, was for a general right to a pre-death trust accounting for a period of time when the trust was revocable.

 The Fourth District concluded that there is authority by the trust’s terms or in statute to compel the trustee to render accountings to a contingent beneficiary while a trust is revocable.
 T